 - It lacks flavor and tastes “flat” or strange.
 While not a health risk in itself, it’s harder getting enough water to stay hydrated if the water doesn’t taste good.

 - Drinking deionized water means you aren’t drinking mineralized water.
+In other words, deionized water is an extreme form of soft water, while mineralized water is hard water.
 The calcium and magnesium in mineralized water, in particular, are beneficial.
 However, this is not a big concern because people generally get the minerals the body needs from food.

 - Drinking water purified only using deionization is risky.
 Deionization, on its own, does not remove pathogens, organic compounds like pesticides, radon, or chlorine by-products.
 For this reason, is a final step after other purification methods, such as filtration, distillation, or reverse osmosis.